RafeSymonds/Exercises-Rafe/SetUp/exercise_creation.md

+# Overview
+To create an exercise that is automatically tested with GitHub actions, you will need to
+>Create an instruction file
+Create a starter file
+Create test files for C++ or test cases for Python
+Create correct output files for C++

 # Exercise Creation Guide
 In order to create an exercise there are 4 major parts.
 Your exercise should follow the naming convention `ex` followed by the next number (example: `ex01`).
 For these instructions we will call the exercise name `ex??`, and you should chnage the `??` to your specific exercise number.